 Participant Manual.
-The NCAA shall provide a template for a participant manual to each host.
-The host shall customize the manual and provide it to the visiting team(s).
-The manual shall provide details for the championship (e.g., hotel contacts, ticket information, practice times).
+The NCAA shall make available a participant manual to the visiting team(s).
+The manual shall provide details for championship (e.g., hotel contacts, ticket information, practice times) and will be posted on the host institution's and NCAA websites.